hikmagames/legal/terms-of-use.md

 ### Permitted Use

-You may use TasbeehTaps for personal, non-commercial purposes to:
+You may use zikrAid for personal, non-commercial purposes to:
 - Track your dhikr and Islamic remembrance
 - Learn and practice Islamic supplications
 - Monitor your daily worship activities